-Estimated cost of program, excluding web and lab fees, supplies and books: \$2,100 Tuition and fees are subject to change per Board of Trustee approval.
+In-state estimated cost of program, excluding web and lab fees, supplies and books: \$2,500 Tuition and fees are subject to change per Board of Trustee approval.

-The Certificates of Proficiency are not designed to be a student's major area of study.
+Note: The Certificates of Proficiency are not designed to be a student's major area of study.
 These courses are offered in alternating Fall and Spring Semesters and some have prerequisites that must be completed before taking the course.
 The Certificates are designed as a focus of students in the AAS-Business Technology degree plan.
 The student would be able to earn a certificate within the AAS-BT degree.